caseyamcl/guzzle_retry_middleware/README.md

 ### On-Retry callback

-You can supply a callback method that will be called each time a request is retried.
+You can supply a callback method that will be called before each time a request is retried.
 This is useful for logging, reporting, or anything else you can think of.

-If you specify a callback, it will be called before the middleware calls the `usleep()` delay function.
+If you specify a callback, it will be called *before* the middleware calls the `usleep()` delay function.

-The `request` and `options` arguments are sent by reference in case you want to modify them in the callback.
+The `request` and `options` arguments are sent by reference in case you want to modify them in the callback before the request is re-sent.

 ```php